apache/allura/pyforge/docs/guides/permissions.rst

 be assigned a list of `permissions` like `"add_subproject"`, `"commit_to_master"`or "admin_users".
 Plugins can define their own set of permissions, for their artifacts.
-Plugins are encouraged to prefix their permissionswith the plugin name so for a pluging called "tracker" a good permissin name would be `"tracker_edit_ticket"`
+Plugins are encouraged to prefix their permissions with the plugin name so for a pluging called "tracker" a good permission name would be `"tracker_edit_ticket"`

 Artifacts and ACL's
 ---------------------------------------------------------------------

-There are also likely to be some permissions that you want to assign to particular people or roles for a particular `Artifiact` such as a particular bug in the ticket tracker.
+There are also likely to be some permissions that you want to assign to particular people or roles for a particular `Artifact` such as a particular bug in the ticket tracker.
 PyForge supports this via an acl field on every `Artifact` instance.